MIT Sloan

 Panels

 Orbital factories and off-world resource extraction are emerging as transformative commercial frontiers with the potential to deliver unprecedented value back to Earth.
-This panel explores how the unique conditions and resources of space can unlock new markets, including asteroid mining, lunar helium-3 harvesting, pharmaceutical production, and advanced material manufacturing, and how these capabilities could define the next industrial revolution.
+This panel explores how the unique conditions and resources of space can unlock new markets—including asteroid mining, space-based solar power, and pharmaceutical production—and how these capabilities could define the next industrial revolution by reshaping global energy, supply chains, and high-value manufacturing.

 Over the next decade, human spaceflight will shift from a government-driven effort to a mixed ecosystem led by commercial operators, international partners, and new low-Earth-orbit infrastructure.
 This panel will explore the technologies, business models, and regulatory frameworks shaping how humans live and travel in space, with a special focus on operational human performance and in-space habitability - from life support and radiation protection to crew workload and psychological factors.
 Panelists will discuss the breakthroughs enabling safer, more frequent missions and the broader implications of expanding human presence beyond Earth.